Frequently Asked Questions

 This article illustrates how to update the Java Development Kit (JDK) version on Windows and Mac.

-Xamarin.Android requires JDK 8 rather than JDK 9.
-This article lists some common error messages that you may see if JDK 9 is installed, along with instructions for checking the JDK version.
+Xamarin.Android requires JDK 8 or the Microsoft Mobile OpenJDK.
+This article lists some common error messages that you may see if JDK 9 or later is installed, along with instructions for checking the JDK version.

 How can I manually install the Android Support libraries required by the Xamarin.Android.Support packages?